Your Pregnancy Situation – Considering Abortion?

 No matter what choice you make, Obria respects you and will be there for you.

-FREE Pregnancy Services including: FREE medical grade urine pregnancy verification testing verified by a nurse, FREE pregnancy confirmation via Ultrasound, and FREE pregnancy options education.
+Pregnancy Assessment services – might be FREE depending on patient insurance / income, including: FREE medical grade urine pregnancy verification testing verified by a nurse, FREE pregnancy confirmation via Ultrasound, and FREE pregnancy options education.
+However, no patient is ever turned away due to inability to pay!

 1 Mayo Clinic. (n.d.)
 Miscarriage.
 Retrieved August 9, 2022 from https://www.mayoclinic.org/diseases-conditions/pregnancy-loss-miscarriage/symptoms-causes/syc-20354298